jaspoint/F_25195_Arsene_shema_Ndacyayisenga_Ass1/README.md

+My names are Ndacyayisenga shema arsene Id 25195 and i'm majoring in sofware engineering

 This is a database that has been developed to facilitate the management of a ticket reservation system for different events.
 It contains information about events, available seats, customer bookings, and tickets respectively issued for these bookings.

 SQL Commands Summary